hhindocha/EMR-Test/README.md

 Electronic medical records
-built in Java using Servelets
+built in Java using Servlets